thoth-station/tensorflow-release-job/README.md

 ##### Check for the Resource Quota:

 - The functionality of resource quota check while triggering builds and jobs is provided in the application.
 Required variables to set:

-	**NOTE:** Resource quota logic is defined based upon job resource.
-If limits are changed please make sure to change the required changes in resource quota check modules.

 	To Set the name of the resource quota:</br>
 	- `QUOTA_NAME = <resource_quota_name> (default: <namespace>-quota )`</br>